13-Inch vs. 15-Inch M2 MacBook Air Buyer's Guide

 Integrated 52.6-watt-hour lithium-polymer battery Integrated 66.5-watt-hour lithium-polymer battery

-30W USB-C Power Adapter (with M2 with 8-core GPU) or 35W Dual Port Compact Power Adapter 35W Dual Port Compact Power Adapter
+30W USB-C Power Adapter (with 8-core GPU chip) or 35W Dual Port Compact Power Adapter 35W Dual Port Compact Power Adapter

 It is important to note that while the 15-inch MacBook Air has a battery that is 13.9-watt-hours larger than the 13-inch model, both machines have the same 18-hour battery life.
 This is likely due to the increased power consumption of the larger display.

 If you plan to heavily use your laptop's built-in speakers, the 15-inch model offers a worthwhile reason to get the larger model, offering two extra speakers inside the larger chassis.
-The smaller MacBook Air also misses out on the force-cancelling woofers that are present in the 15-inch model.
+The smaller MacBook Air also misses out on the force-canceling woofers that are present in the 15-inch model, meaning that its audio isn't quite as good.

 Since size is the main difference between the two MacBook Air models, prospective customers may wish to drill into the specific dimensions and weight of the machines.
 The 15-inch model adds 0.6 pounds (0.27 kg) and may be more difficult to get into a bag or backpack due to its larger footprint.